THE BACK STORY

 The sauce was a hit at the graduation party, so Dave continued to experiment with flavor, texture, viscosity (and learned a lot about chlorophyll, emulsification, liquefying and natural thickeners in the process), and consulted with knowledgeable associates who filled in his gaps in expertise.
 Once convinced he had a viable and marketable formula, he then focused on refining the health aspects, experimenting with different cooking techniques for maximum retention of nutrients as well as the reduction of sodium and sugar content without sacrificing flavor.

-Dave decided that filing a patent had merit, and during the due diligence process he decided to broaden the scope of the patent to include the entire cruciferous family of vegetables.
+Chock full of entrepreneurial enthusiasm (and dreaming of an alternative to his particularly boring day job), Dave filed a provisional patent application, and during the due diligence process he decided to broaden the scope of the patent to include the entire cruciferous family of vegetables.
 To validate this, the formula was standardized and extended to other cruciferous vegetables as well as tested in various forms of potential consumption such as dilution with liquid for drinking, reduction to syrup for flavoring and dehydration for flavoring powder.

 Dave began selling the kale sauce, now formally christened "Kalechup," at the Falls Church Farmers Market in the winter of 2017.
 He also made a large batch of Kalechup at Speedy's Sauce Shop, a co-packer in Virginia Beach, so that he could get Kalechup into local retailers and test market it, with the ultimate goal of revolutionizing the condiment world with this amazing ketchup alternative.

 Dave very quickly learned something valuable.
 Some people really, REALLY, hate kale.
 And some kids (a key audience for ketchup, of course), irrationally so, really, REALLY hate green foods.
 And now he had a garage full of the stuff.